Air Conditioner Won’t Cool Below 75? Here’s Why and What to Do

 ● Clean or Replace Air Filters

 Dirty air filters can limit airflow and lower AC cooling capacity.
 Check and maintain air filters as needed.
-Depending on usage and environment, filters should be cleaned or replaced every 1-3 months.
+Filters should be cleaned or replaced every 1-3 months, depending on usage and environment.

 ● Remove Obstructions from Vents and Registers